home-assistant/home-assistant.io/source/_integrations/cert_expiry.markdown

 ha_domain: cert_expiry
 ---

-The `cert_expiry` sensor fetches information from a configured URL and displays the certificate expiry in days.
+The `cert_expiry` integration fetches the certificate from a configured host and displays its expiration in both timestamp and days-to-expiry sensors.

 ## Configuration